neuralmagic/sparseml/examples/llama7b_sparse_quantized/README.md

 ## Step 2: Run sparsification using `apply`
 The `apply` function applies the given recipe to our model and dataset.
 The hardcoded kwargs may be altered based on each model's needs.
+This code snippet should be run in the same Python instance as step 1.
 After running, the sparsified model will be saved to `output_llama7b_2:4_w4a16_channel`.

 ```python